Trusted WordPress tutorials, when you need them most.

 For more tips on modifying WordPress themes, check out our WordPress Theme Cheat Sheet for beginners.

 We hope this article helped you learn how to exclude sticky posts from the loop in WordPress.
-You may also want to see our guide on how to get a free email domain and our expert picks of the best WordPress plugins.
+You may also want to see our guide on how to show or hide widgets on specific WordPress pages and our expert picks of the best related posts plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.